ianmagenta/AA-Group-Project/README.md

 Rare uses plain JavaScript with HTML, CSS, Pug, and Markdown for handling text.

 ### Pug
-Pug is an HTML template engine that allowed us to create a re-usable HTML-like base to then style with CSS and edit content with JavaScript.
+Pug is an HTML template engine that allowed us to create a re-usable HTML-like base.
+We then styled with CSS and edited for content with JavaScript.

 ```
   //story.pug